mikedonnici/pubmed/README.md

 ## Intro to E-utilities (Pubmed API)

+There is tonnes of info on the [Pubmed API](https://www.ncbi.nlm.nih.gov/books/NBK25497/).
+This is a basic overview of the `esearch` and `efetch` queries.

-For example, the query below searched for asthma articles with a publish date within the past 7 days:
+By way of example, the query below searched for asthma articles with a publish date within the past 7 days:

 ```http
 https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=pubmed&retmode=json \